guettli/ten-flying-fingers/README.md

   - insert fixed text: like "Regards, Firstname Lastname" or my ssh public key.
   - autocomplete search in the history of the copy and paste texts.

-# Autocomplete for long words or common phrases

-This is very common on mobile phones.
-But traditional PCs don't have this great feature.
-Some applications like LibreOffice or programming IDEs have it, but it is build into each single application.
-I dream of an autocomplete for long words which works for all applications on a linux desktop.

 # Related Questions on Stackoverflow, Mailinglists, Groups